leojang/Notes/Investment.md

 My expected salary is in the $49,000 - $53,000 USD range, with the skill sets I have, this job is a perfect fit for me, I believe an offer of with my expected salary will be more in line with my qualifications and still makes an win-win deal for both of us.
 Like you said before, compared to average salary of software engineers in the States, it's about 50% less than average.

-It would be more comfortable if we can settle on a monthly salary of $95000 NTD guaranteed for 14 months, plus 1 month performance bouns.
-That's roughly $45,400 USD in base salary anually.
+It would be more comfortable if we can settle on a monthly salary of $92000 - $95000 NTD guaranteed for 14 months, plus 1 month performance bouns.
+Total would be roughly $45,000 USD in base salary anually and $3000 performance bouns.
 The initial offer contains 3 months of performance bonus, it would be great if we can have one more month of base salary and make the performance bouns to just 1 month.

 I can certainly see a future for myself at the company, I hope that we can come to a mutual agreement on an acceptable salary.